SC's free software directory

 Extension that can "snooze" tabs so that you can get back to them later.
 I use it a lot.
 It's good for reminding me of things.

 Lets you add userscripts to a site to enhance its features, change its layout, and more.

 Can't block Twitch ads with the HTML5 player in Chrome?
 Does the Twitch player take FOREVER to load with all the webpage guff in the BG?
 FEAR NO LONGER!
-Twitch 5 is a lighter, alternative player to the HTML5 Twitch player, AND it blocks ads!
+Alternate Player for Twitch.tv is a lighter, alternative player to the HTML5 Twitch player, AND it blocks ads!
 Take THAT, CAPITALISM!!

 Notifies you when your favorite Twitch streamers are online!
 Useful if you dont want to get emails.

 Like AdBlock/AdBlock Plus, but without the suck. (did you know AdBlock Plus allows some ads by default?) uBlock blocks more while taking up less space in memory.
 My ad blocker of choice.

 A browser extension that blocks certain usernames and keywords from appearing on YouTube at all. really Useful if you have a douchey channel that keeps popping up in your recommendations and you don't want to see it anymore.

 Lots of old and new software that programmers have made on their free time here.
 There's even software competitions on the forums, too!